brainy-minds/Jterator/README.md

 Tools (not yet implemented):
 * **jtfigure**: Saving figures as PDF or sending it to plotly.

 Ultimately, we will provide the APIs via packages for each language (see TODO).
-For now, you have to add the path to the API for each language:
+For now, you have to add the path to the API for each language.
+To this end, include the following lines in your *.bash_profile* file:
 - Python
-    Include the following line in your *.bash_profile* file:

     ```bash
     export PYTHONPATH=$PYTHONPATH:$HOME/jterator/src/python
     ```

 - R
-    Include the following line in your *.Rprofile* file:

     ```r
-    source(file.path(Sys.getenv("HOME"), "jterator/src/r/jterator/jterator.R"))
+    export R_LIBS=$R_LIBS:$HOME/jterator/src/r/jterator
     ```

 - Julia
-    Include the following line in your *.bash_profile* file:

     ```bash
     export JULIA_LOAD_PATH=$JULIA_LOAD_PATH:$HOME/jterator/src/julia/jterator
     ```

 - Matlab
-    Include the following line in your *.bash_profile* file:

     ```bash
     export MATLABPATH=$MATLABPATH:$HOME/jterator/src/matlab